Car Battery Replacement in Tulsa, OK

 To get the best deal on your battery service or new battery installation, be sure to check out our coupons page for the latest specials we have.
 Throughout the year, we offer many different promotions, rebates, and other deals that can really help you save money on your next visit, so be sure to check this page often.

 Taking Advantage of Tate Boys Free Concierge Service

 We understand that everyone has a busy enough day as it is and a trip to have your car battery checked out just adds to the list.
-To save our customers time, we provide courtesy transportation or a loaner car for use while your vehicle is being serviced.
+To save our customers time, we provide courtesy transportation while your vehicle is being serviced.
 Simply speak to a Tate Boys associate about this available service next time your vehicle requires maintenance or repairs.